FreeGym/FreeGymWiki/code_of_conduct.md

 ## Be truthful

-Provide truthful, substantiated and relevant information to the best of your ability.
+Provide truthful, substantiated, and relevant information to the best of your ability.
 Promote constructive honest dialogue.

 ## Be responsible

-You are responsible for the content you post and promoting a helpful, safe and ethical environment.
+You are responsible for the content you post and for promoting a helpful, safe, and ethical environment.
 Cite sources where applicable and test speculative claims before stating them as fact.

 ## Be charitable